 All residents observe “consideration hours” at all times in order for residents to enjoy a respectful shared-living atmosphere.
 Additionally, there are “quiet hours” observed during which residents are asked to contain noise to their rooms or the common lounge and to be mindful about their neighbours’ comfort.

 Quiet hours are from 10:00pm to 8:00am from Sunday night to Thursday night, and 1:00am to 8:00am on Fridays and Saturdays.
 If a resident or group of residents are being too noisy during quiet hours, the Residence Coordinator may ask the residents to be reduce the disturbance or go to the common lounge.
 If guests are present who are not residents of Granville Hall, the Residence Coordinator may ask them to leave the residence.
 High levels of bass from stereos or other equipment is prohibited at all times.

 Any conduct or behaviour related to alcohol or drugs that threatens the safety, comfort or well-being of oneself or others is prohibited.
 The legal drinking age is 19 years of age, and underage drinking is prohibited in Granville Hall and residents must abide by all Federal, Provincial legislation and policies.

 Due to the shared-living environment and the close proximity of rooms, Granville Hall is a smoke-free environment.
 Smoking interferes with the reasonable enjoyment of the premises by other residents and is particularly problematic to residents who have certain respiratory conditions.
-Smoking any product (cigarettes, pipes, cigars, hookah, etc.) is prohibited anywhere inside or directly in front of the building.
+Smoking any product (cigarettes, pipes, cigars, hookah, cannabis etc.) is prohibited anywhere inside or directly in front of the building.
 Use of e-cigarettes or vaporizers is not permitted in Granville Hall.

 Granville Hall has a zero-tolerance policy towards illegal substances, drugs, drug paraphernalia etc. Residents who are caught with illegal substances may face eviction from the residence.

 Curfew / “Lights-out”